prosperevergreen/todo-app/server/README.md

 ## LOGIN USER ENDPOINT

-To login an existing user, the client should make a `GET` request to http://localhost:5000/api/auth with the authorisation header containing the email and password of the user in the format `Basic email:password`
+To login an existing user, the client should make a `GET` request to http://localhost:5000/api/auth with the authorization header containing the email and password of the user in the format `Basic email:password`

 ### EXAMPLE REQUEST

 METHOD: `GET`
 ENDPOINT: `http://localhost:5000/api/auth`
-REQUEST-HEADER: `"Authorisation" : "Basic email:password"`
+REQUEST-HEADER: `"Authorization" : "Basic email:password"`
 **Note:** `"email:password"` must be encoded to **base-64** (e.g using `btoa()` as in JavaScript)

 ### EXAMPLE RESPONSE